Omnia El Shakry

 Davis , Ca 95616

-"Artistic Sovereignty in the Shadow of Post-Socialism: Egypt's 20th Annual Youth Salon," e-flux journal 7 (July 2009)
+"Artistic Sovereignty in the Shadow of Post-Socialism: Egypt's 20th Annual Youth Salon" e-flux journal 7 (July 2009).

 "Cairo as Capital of Socialist Revolution?" in Cairo Cosmopolitan: Politics, Culture, and Urban Space in the New Middle East, edited by Diane Singerman and Paul Amar (Cairo: American University in Cairo Press), 2006.

-"Science: Medicalization, and the Female Body," in Encyclopedia of Women and Islamic Cultures, Volume 3: Family, Body, Sexuality and Health, ed.
+"Science: Medicalization and the Female Body," in Encyclopedia of Women and Islamic Cultures, Volume 3: Family, Body, Sexuality and Health, ed.
 S. Joseph, et. al. (Leiden: Brill), 2005, pp. 353-359.

-"Schooled Mothers and Structured Play: Child-Rearing in Turn of the Century Egypt," in Remaking Women: Feminism and Modernity in the Middle East, ed.
+"Schooled Mothers and Structured Play: Child-Rearing in Turn-of-the-Century Egypt," in Remaking Women: Feminism and Modernity in the Middle East, ed.
 Lila Abu-Lughod (Princeton: Princeton University Press and Cairo: American University in Cairo Press), 1998.

-Lecture courses: Colonialism and the Making of the Modern World; Introduction to the Middle East; Modern Middle East, 1750-1914; The Middle East in the Twentieth Century Seminars: Colonialism and its discontents; Gender and Sexuality in the Modern Middle East; Gender, Sexuality, and Modernity in Comparative Perspective
+Lecture courses: The World Since 1850 (HIS 10C); Colonialism and the Making of the Modern World (HIS 110A); Modern Middle East, 1750-1914 (HIS 193A); The Middle East in the Twentieth Century (HIS 193B); Comparative Modernity in the Middle East/South Asia (MSA 180).

 Seminars, Undergraduate: Colonialism and its Discontents (HIS 102X); Gender and Sexuality in the Modern Middle East (HIS 102R).